kvarak/dnd/docs/_Classes/druid.md

 ### Theft of Life
 Even if you do not choose to cast healing magic, your unique abilities allow you to "steal" life energy provided by such spells and use it for your own purposes.

-You may use your ***reaction*** when a spell or other magical power that restores lost hit points is used within 60 feet.
+You may use your ***reaction*** when a spell or other magical power that restores lost hit points is used within 60 ft.
 You may immediately expend a single hit die and roll it to recover from damage as though you had used it during a short rest.
+This roll is made with advantage.

 ### Entropic Exchange
-At 2nd level, you gain the ability to siphon life force from healthy allies in order to mend the wounds of others.
+You gain the ability to siphon life force from healthy allies in order to mend the wounds of others.
 During a short rest, two willing creatures can participate in the process, and you may act as the source if you so desire.

 The source of the healing may donate hit dice up to a maximum of your class level.
 The dice are then rolled as though being used to recuperate during a short rest, and the total is given to the target of the exchange.

 A source that does not possess spendable hit dice (such as a monstrous ally) or one who no longer has hit dice to spend may instead elect to suffer 1d10 points of necrotic damage for each hit die they would have otherwise expended, with the damage total being used to fuel the healing on the target.

 ### Ash and Wind
-When you reach 6th level, you can expend a use of your Wild shape ability to transform into a cloud of dust and cooled embers.
+You can expend a use of your Wild shape ability to transform into a cloud of dust and cooled embers.
 The ash and wind form fonctions as the *gaseous form* spell, with the following exceptions:

-* You cannot make physical attacks, cast spells, or speak, but you gain resistance to bludgeoning, piercing, and slashing damage from non-magical attacks.
+- You cannot make physical attacks, cast spells or speak, but you gain resistance to bludgeoning, piercing, and slashing damage from non-magical attacks.
 You do not lose concentration on spells already cast.
 Upon reaching 18th level, you can cast spells while in this form (as per the beast spells druid ability).
-* When you transform, you assume a hit point total equal to your Wisdom modifier times your level.
+- When you transform, you assume a hit point total equal to your Wisdom modifier times your level.
 If these hit points are lost before you return to your druid form, you drop out of the ash and wind form just as you would with a normal use of wild shape to become an animal.
-* You can fly at a speed of 40 feet.
+- You can fly at a speed of 40 ft.
-* You have advantage on checks to avoid notice, as you make very little to no noise.
+- You have advantage on checks to avoid notice, as you make very little to no noise.

 ### Resist Decay
 Walking the line between survival and ruin grants a Circle of Dust druid significant resilience against effects that ravage the body.
-Upon reaching 10th level, you have advantage on saving throws against poison and disease, and resistance to necrotic damage.
+You have advantage on saving throws against poison and disease, and resistance to necrotic damage.

 ### Wrack or Repeal
 Suffering and destruction are such a part of the Circle of Dust that its most powerful druids can manipulate the echoes of harmful events.
-Upon achieving 14th level, you can wrack or repeal as a ***reaction*** any time you or an ally within 60 feet suffers from any event that causes hit point damage.
+You can wrack or repeal as a ***reaction*** any time you or an ally within 60 ft suffers from any event that causes hit point damage.
 The damage suffered is immediately halved and you can decide what to do with the remaining half, electing to either wrack or repeal.

 If you elect to wrack, half of the damage is immediately reflected back upon the attacker.
 This damage is of the same type as the triggering attack.

-If you elect to repeal, half of the damage is converted to healing and can be distributed to any number of allies within 60 feet of you, as long as they are not the same individual whose damage was reduced.
+If you elect to repeal, half of the damage is converted to healing and can be distributed to any number of allies within 60 ft of you, as long as they are not the same individual whose damage was reduced.

 You may use wrack or repeal once upon reaching 14th level, gaining an additional use at 18th level.